dladd/pyFormex/sphinx/install.rst

   stability and support and comes packed in an archive, with an install procedure included.

-- If you need some recent feature of |pyformex| that is not yet in an official release, you may be lucky to find it in the latest :ref:`sec:alpha-release`.
+- If you need some recent feature of pyFormex that is not yet in an official release, you may be lucky to find it in the latest :ref:`sec:alpha-release`.

-- If the install procedures do not work for you, or you need the absolutely latest development code, you can run |pyformex| directly from the anonymously checked out :ref:`sec:development-version`.
+- If the install procedures do not work for you, or you need the absolutely latest development code, you can run pyFormex directly from the anonymously checked out :ref:`sec:development-version`.

-- Finally, if you do not have enough permissions to install the prerequisites, or if you do not have a Linux system in the first place, or if you just want to try out |pyformex|, or if you want a portable system that can you take with you and run anywhere, choose for the :ref:`sec:bumpix-live-linux` on USB stick.
+- Finally, if you do not have enough permissions to install the prerequisites, or if you do not have a Linux system in the first place, or if you just want to try out pyFormex, or if you want a portable system that can you take with you and run anywhere, choose for the :ref:`sec:bumpix-live-linux` on USB stick.